Bannonsmith/skillznotbillz/README.md

 **Project Contributors:** Ashley Mello, Bannon Smith, Lina Jimenez

+If you want to use the site without going through the registration you can use the username and password below:
+**Username: guest@gmail.com
+**Password: password

 ![](SE.gif)

 We made sure to encrypt User passwords in our Database using bcrypt: